haemyleemasson/face_detection/README.md

 If you need more information, please visit [https://github.com/awsdocs/amazon-rekognition-developer-guide/tree/master/code_examples/python_examples]
 # Python Code
 This code is the modified version of a sample code provided by Amazon.
 At the end of the code, copy and paste the role ARN, bucket, and the file name.
 Note that your video must be in the MP4 format.
+# MATLAB Code
+This code is to create the onset file for the fMRI analysis.
+The face onset file is in second (not TR nor millisecond) and can be added to the first-level fMRI design matrix.